 Chances are if you are reading this, that you already have one or more topics in mind to launch your career as a Udemy Instructor.
 There’s a lot of advice out there about how to choose your first Udemy course topic.
 For instance, in this article we previously wrote, “Top Tools for Validating Your Online Course Ideas”, we explain why you should validate your Udemy course idea and provide several suggestions for how to go about it.
 We suggest a quick read.

-In addition to using the validation sources we recommend, such as Google keyword planner, Amazon and Youtube, here are some recommendations:
+In addition to using the validation sources we recommend, such as Google keyword planner, Amazon, and Youtube, here are some recommendations:

-- Beginner Courses are best
+- Beginner Courses are the best

 When you are getting started with becoming a Udemy instructor, it is best to start by creating a beginner course.
 Why?
 You always know more about something than someone else.
 Also, you will likely have room for improvement, so this way, you manage expectations.

 You may have a topic in mind, but you have to ask, what benefits will my students walk away with after taking this course?
 Are those benefits valuable and worth their time and money?
 With each of your topics, list out the benefits clearly.
 Articulate how long it will take to learn the skill that you are teaching and what is the benefit.
 Think of it in terms of a course title such as “Create a kick-ass press release in 90 minutes for $29.”

 This will also help you later on when you decide on your course title and write your course description.
 Fill in the blanks: “By the end of my course students will be able to ____________.”

 Make sure that you have some way of proving to students that you have authority on the subject, even if it is a beginner course.
 Udemy Instructors must be considered as authority.
 You will need to include this kind of information on your landing page and in your introductory video if you are going to convince students to enroll.